Member Managed Care Update

 Not all members will be affected by this change.
 Members who receive coverage through waiver programs or are in nursing homes will not move to managed care.

-However, most Medicaid members across the state will receive coverage through the new system.
+Most Medicaid members across the state will receive coverage through the new system.
 Medicaid members will be assigned to an MCO based on medical needs or current primary care physician.
 Members will be notified by letter of the MCO assignment, and will have the opportunity to choose another MCO, if desired.
 The deadline has been extended to Oct.
-5. Members will also be able to change MCOs within 90 days after managed care begins on Nov.
+5. Members also will be able to change MCOs within 90 days after managed care begins on Nov.
 1. After that, members will have an opportunity to switch MCOs annually, similar to private health insurance open enrollment.
 Members will experience no reduction in benefits or covered services, though MCOs may choose to offer additional services.
 The MCOs cannot charge more than the current Medicaid co-payments, but may choose to charge less.